-The Project C.U.R.E. internship program typically lasts a semester with an option to extend additional semesters.
-Fall and spring interns are asked to work 10 hours/week to complete the internship.
-Summer interns are expected to commit to working 15-20 hours/week.
-Work schedules are determined by the intern and his/her Project C.U.R.E. supervisor.
+Our internship program typically lasts one semester with the option to extend beyond end of the semester.
+Fall and Spring interns are asked to commit to 10 hours per week to complete the internship.
+Summer interns are expected to commit to 15-20 hours per week.
+Work schedules are determined by the intern and his/her internship supervisor at Project C.U.R.E..

 How is this internship compensated?

-The Project C.U.R.E. internship is unpaid.
-However, interns will receive work experience and training on global healthcare and the nonprofit sector.
-Additionally, Project C.U.R.E. will coordinate with accredited universities to provide course credit hours for your time.
+Project C.U.R.E.'s internships are unpaid.
+Interns participating in our program receive substantial work experience and training in global healthcare issues and the nonprofit sector.
+Additionally, Project C.U.R.E. will coordinate with accredited universities to provide credit for hours completed.

 Wait, I have more questions that haven’t been answered here!